kenja-k-k/AURORA-AI-Svr-Predictive-Analytics/README.md

 This repository specifically implements **Service 2 Backend (CO₂ Predictive Analytics)** highlighted in **Container 2** of the architecture.

 - **Input:** Simulated IoT data streams mimicking CCS facility operations (CO₂ emissions, capture rates, storage conditions, etc.).
 - **Output:** Seasonal performance metrics, predictive insights based on historical trends, and proactive alerts for anomalies.
+- **Insights Generation:** You can check the `insights.py` file to see the code for generating the insights.
+This code file includes highly detailed comments explaining the steps taken, understandable also for non-developers.
 - **Blockchain Integration:** Hashes analytics data to the **internal Blockchain Hashing Service** for verifiable storage (separate from SingularityNET’s Ethereum metering).

 This service extends the CO₂ analytics by focusing on **seasonal patterns and short-term forecasts**, helping operators anticipate performance shifts due to seasonal variations.